AlexMcIntosh/reminders/README.md

 # Reminders
-Reminders is a iOS inspired reminders app built using the MERN stack.
+Reminders is a iOS inspired reminders React app built using the MERN stack.

 ## Quick start